 Add To Favorites

 Wind is the natural movement of air.
 Wind can move so slowly that it can hardly be felt or blow so hard that it can cause objects to move.
-Use markers on large paper to create a Windy Day chart of: "things that blow away", "things that move but don’t blow away", and "things that don’t move at all".
+Have students use markers on large paper to create a Windy Day chart of: "things that blow away", "things that move but don’t blow away", and "things that don’t move at all".
 Use the Internet to find out how wind helps people, animals, and plants.

 Make a wind spinner that will move in the slightest breeze, but won’t blow away.
 Cut 2 large circles from white poster board.
 TIP: trace around a large, overturned plastic bowl to get two same-size circles.